prvdmwrong/prvdmwrong/docs/tutorials/fundamentals/providers.md

 # Providers

-Oh My Prvd allows you to define providers for your game logic.
+Prvd 'M Wrong allows you to define providers for your game logic.
 These *provide* specific functions within your game, e.g. you might create a `SaveDataProvider` to manage save files or a `CameraProvider` to handle player camera movement.